 If you would like to come and visit our school please phone the school office and make an appointment.
-Mrs Morley will be delighted to show you around the school and answer any questions you have.
+Our Year 6 children and Mrs Morley will be delighted to show you around the school and answer any questions you have.

 Our cyclical (new Reception) admissions are handled directly by Somerset County Council direct.
 You can contact them on the following telephone number: 0300 123 2224 or visit the website at www.somerset.gov.uk/admissions for information on how to apply to start school.
 As an academy the Richard Huish Trust is our admission authority for in year admissions.
 The Trust has delegated this responsibility to the LGB (Local Governing Body) who have an admissions committee which meet regularly to consider the in year admissions to the school.
 If you wish to apply for a place in year at our school then please download the form above for the in year application form.
 You will receive a decision within 10 school days on whether your application has been successful.
 The Governors Admissions Committee currently follow Somerset County Council’s oversubscription criteria and fair access arrangements when making a decision about school places.
 If for any reason your application has not been successful and you would like to appeal against the decision, then please complete the following North Curry Appeals Form.

 Our admission arrangements comply with the School Admissions Code (https://www.gov.uk/government/publications/school-admissions-code--2) and our appeals process with the School Admissions Appeal Code (https://www.gov.uk/government/publications/school-admissions-appeals-code).

 Our current PAN (Planned Admission Number) is 21.

 The Admissions Committee have agreed the following limits for each In Year Admission for the Autumn Term 2018:

 Year 1 - 28